MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/accounts-receivable/rev-rec-bundles.md

 - Component item: **S0021** for a quantity of 1
 - Component item: **Support** for a quantity of 1

 The Base sales price on the component items is an essential part of the setup on the components.
-The Base sales price, defined on the Sell fast tab of the item, is used to calculate the allocation factor when allocating the parent item’s Unit price down to the components.
+The Base sales price, defined on the Sell FastTab of the item, is used to calculate the allocation factor when allocating the parent item’s Unit price down to the components.
 The trade agreement sale prices are never used for determining the allocation of the parent item’s Unit price to the components.

 The following Base sales prices are defined on the components: